ericbutz/developer-portal/app/resources/personal-verified-customer/handling-verification-statuses-personal.md

 * **Limited Liability Corporation (LLC), Corporation**: EIN Letter (IRS-issued SS4 confirmation letter).
 * **Sole Proprietorship**: One or more of the following, as applicable to your sole proprietorship: Fictitious Business Name Statement; Certificate of Assumed Name; Business License; Sales/Use Tax License; Registration of Trade Name; EIN documentation (IRS-issued SS4 confirmation letter); Color copy of a valid government-issued photo ID (e.g., a driver’s license, passport, or state ID card).

-Other business documents that are applicable includes any US government entity (federal, state, local) issued business formation or licensing exhibiting the name of the business enrolling with Dwolla, or; Any business formation documents exhibiting the name of the business entity in addition to being filed and stamped by a US government entity.
-Examples include:
+Other documents that are applicable includes any US government entity (federal, state, local) issued business formation or licensing exhibiting the name of the business enrolling with Dwolla, or; Any business formation documents exhibiting the name of the business entity in addition to being filed and stamped by a US government entity.

+Examples of these include:
 * Filed and stamped Articles of Organization or Incorporation
 * Sales/Use Tax License
 * Business License